 Key considerations will be the access route to the port, walking and cycling impacts, safety, increased wait times at level crossings and other impacts on journey times.

 The roading changes are subject to a joint transport investigation.
-We invite you to share your views on how you travel in this area, in case there is opportunity to improve other walking, cycling and road facilities.
+We invite you to share your views on how you travel in this area, via the link below.
+Feedback closes on Tuesday 3rd November.

 Stay up-to-date on developments with the Waitohi Picton Ferry Precinct redevelopment by subscribing to our electronic newsletter.